eformsignen/eformsignen.github.io/help/chapter1.rst

 1. **Using Web Form Designer**

-   You can create a template by uploading a document file (in the PDF format) on eformsign and then adding the components you want such as text, signature, and date onto the document.
+   You can create a template by uploading a document file (PDF, Word, Excel, PowerPoint, or image files) on eformsign and then adding the participants who can fill in the document and adding components to the uploaded document in the **Design form** step.
+Then, configure settings including General, Set permissions, Workflow, Field, and Notification settings in the **Configure step**.
+Then, you can save and deploy the template for use.
+Finally, you can go to **New from template**, select a template you want to create a document from, and then send the document to recipients.

-   After adding components in the uploaded document, configure the template settings, workflow, notification settings and deploy the template.

-   You can then go to the **New document** menu to create a document from a template you deployed and send it to recipients

    .. figure:: resources/use_flow.png
       :alt: Usage Flow of eformsign Using Web Form Designer